 But as we all know, all internet services suffer intermittent problems and sometimes fail completely.
 The pain that an internet slow-down—or worse, an outage—can cause for an organization relying on the cloud can be very costly.

 That’s why a move to gigabit services may make sense.
-With the introduction of new fiber optic services, high-speed access is more affordable and efficient than ever before.
+With the nationwide expansion of fiber optic services, high-speed access is more affordable and efficient than ever before.

-An intelligent WAN link controller monitors all links and select the best path on a millisecond basis.
+An intelligent SD-WAN device monitors all links and selects the best path on a millisecond basis.
 In addition to providing automatic failover in the event of an outage, it maximizes the best available service all the time, load balances and prioritize traffic.
-Leveraging an investment in multi-gigabit service with an intelligent WAN link controller is an IT best practice.
+Leveraging an investment in multi-gigabit service with an intelligent SD-WAN controller is an IT best practice.

 Looking to hedge your bets and improve overall quality of service?
-Find out more about making the move to Gigabit service here.
+Ask Ecessa about making the move to Gigabit service.